 - Select the field: select the field which contains the list of address.
-It should be formatted a least with city name and a country name (e.g. “Paris, France”).
+It should be formatted a least with a city name and a country name (e.g. “Paris, France”).
 Ideally, country names should follow ISO standard.
 As the country boundaries are an important information to locate addresses, CorText Geocoding service is able to deal with aliases for country names (e.g. USA, US, United States of America).
 When needed, intermediary names (state, region, county….) are also useful to help reducing ambiguities.
 Postal codes (but not postal boxes) are powerful and non-ambiguous information and are supported for 11 countries.

 New added variables

 Depending the method chosen, users will get different results.
 The Cortext Geocoding engine is not only able to geocode your addresses (longitude and latitude coordinates), but also enrich your corpus with three new variables that can be used in other CorText scripts:

-- geo_city: name of the city which combine locality name, localadmin name, neighbourhood and county name.
+- geo_city: name of the city, chosen between locality name, localadmin name, neighbourhood and county name.
 More generally geo_city is the locality toponym name, rather than the official administrative name of a city;

 - geo_region: region name identified by the hierarchy or identified directly in the address if it was the only information associated with the country name.
-Regional layer is feed with different geographic elements that relay on the administrative divisions of the country (e.g. State in US, Department in France, county in Japan);
+Regional layer is feed with different geographic elements that rely on the administrative divisions of the country (e.g. state in US, department in France, prefecture in Japan);

 - geo_country: standardised country name (ISO standard).